 All-night diners used to be pretty common in Manhattan.
 No more, but Coppelia at 207 W. 14th St. (tel.
 212/858-2001), fits the bill, offering both diner food, and a wide variety of dishes from Latin America.

 On the higher end, and open until 4am nightly, Blue Ribbon, 97 Sullivan St., between Prince and Spring streets (tel.
 212/274-0404), is where the city’s top chefs come to unwind after they close their own kitchens.
 Thanks to a top-notch oyster bar and excellent comfort food, this cozy bistro is always packed, so expect a wait.

 You can also check out the West Village stalwart Corner Bistro, 331 W. 4th St. (tel.
 212/242-9502), home to a nearly burgers-only menu ’til 4am.
-In Chinatown, many restaurants are open late or all night, but don’t miss Wo Hop, open 10am to 7am, for early-morning dumplings.
+In Chinatown, many restaurants are open late or all night, but don’t miss Great New York Noodletown, open 9am to 4am, for early-morning dumplings.